 The density of the foreign material in the body can range markedly, so the use of multiple window settings is crucial in identifying the presence of the objects.
 Routinely soft tissue, lung, and bone windows should be assessed.
 Certain plastics may be occult on CT.

-The signal intensity of the foreign material in the body can range markedly, but most objects cause artefact of some sort.
+The signal intensity of the foreign material in the body can range markedly, but most objects cause artifacts of some sort.
 Certain objects may be occult on MRI, such as those made of wood or plastic.

 - 1. Coskun A, Erkan N, Yakan S et-al. Management of rectal foreign bodies.
 World J Emerg Surg.
 2013;8 (1): 11. doi:10.1186/1749-7922-8-11 - Free text at pubmed - Pubmed citation